Name

 Description

 As we work to ascertain "what works clinically?" in integrated care, qualitative data from patients can inform our understanding of what aspects of Primary Care Behavioral Health (PCBH) treatment are perceived as helpful to patients.
-The purpose of this study is to describe which aspects of anxiety treatment patients found most helpful and examine whether responses differed by type of treatment (structured skills training intervention vs. unstructured counseling in PCBH).
-Learning coping skills (44%; e.g., relaxation exercises), process factors (39%; e.g., having someone to talk to/listen), and knowledge (9%; e.g., understanding anxiety) were identified as the most helpful aspect of anxiety treatment.
-Response patterns differed by type of treatment, with those in the structured intervention more likely to identify learning skills as most helpful, and those in PCBH treatment as usual more likely to identify process factors as most helpful.
+The purpose of this study is to describe which aspects of anxiety treatment patients found most helpful and examine whether responses differed by type of treatment (structured skills training intervention vs. unstructured counseling in PCBH usual care).
+Patients reported coping skills (49%; e.g., relaxation exercises), common factors (39%; e.g., someone to talk to/listen), and knowledge/awareness (28%; e.g., understanding anxiety) as the most helpful aspect of anxiety treatment.
+Response patterns differed by type of treatment, with those in the structured intervention more likely to identify coping skills as most helpful, and those in PCBH usual care more likely to identify common factors as most helpful.
 We will discuss the clinical and research implications of these findings for the treatment of anxiety in PCBH.

 Abstract

 As we work to ascertain "what works clinically?" in integrated care, qualitative data from patients can inform our understanding of which aspects of treatment are helpful to patients.
-Prior research suggests that process factors (e.g., therapeutic rapport), coping skills (e.g., those taught in CBT), and knowledge are valued by patients in Primary Care Behavioral Health (PCBH; Allen et al., 2025; Koehler et al., 2020).
-The goals of this secondary analysis were to describe which aspects of anxiety treatment patients found most helpful and examine whether responses differed by type of treatment (structured intervention vs. unstructured counseling).
-We hypothesized that patients in the structured intervention would be more likely to identify learning skills (vs. process factors) as most helpful and patients in the unstructured treatment would be more likely to identify process factors (vs. learning skills) as most helpful.
-Data are from 119 patients who attended ≥1 treatment session and completed the 16-week post-treatment assessment in a randomized clinical trial.
-61 patients received Modular Anxiety Skills Training, a structured CBT intervention, and 58 received PCBH treatment as usual, which primarily comprised supportive counseling and psychoeducation.
-We inductively coded responses to an open-ended question: “Thinking back on the treatment sessions you completed with the behavioral health provider since you started this study, what was most helpful to you?”
-44% of patients identified learning skills as the most helpful aspect of anxiety treatment compared to 39% for process factors, 9% knowledge, 6% nothing, and 3% other.
-Among those reporting learning skills as most helpful, relaxation techniques and general coping tools were frequently reported.
-For patients reporting process factors, having someone to talk to/listen was most common.
-As hypothesized, patients in the structured intervention were more likely to identify skills (67%) than process factors (33%) as most helpful, whereas those in PCBH treatment as usual were more likely to identify process factors (63%) vs. skills (37%), p=.003.
-Obtaining patient perspectives is integral to understand what patients find helpful in treatment.
-Consistent with prior research, we found that patients receiving anxiety treatment valued both process factors and learning skills.
-Results suggest that within more structured treatment, such as CBT skills training interventions, patients are more likely to perceive learning skills as the most helpful aspect of treatment.
+Prior research suggests that support factors (common factors such as empathic provider), learning factors (e.g., psychoeducation), and action factors (learning coping skills such as cognitive restructuring) are valued by patients in Primary Care Behavioral Health (PCBH; Allen et al., 2025; Koehler et al., 2020).
+The goals of this secondary data analysis were to describe which aspects of anxiety treatment patients found most helpful and examine whether responses differed by type of treatment (structured intervention vs. unstructured counseling).
+We hypothesized that patients in the structured intervention would be more likely to identify action factors as most helpful and patients in unstructured counseling would be more likely to identify support factors as most helpful.
+Data are from 127 patients who attended ≥1 treatment session and completed the 16-week post-treatment assessment in a randomized clinical trial.
+66 patients received Modular Anxiety Skills Training, a structured cognitive-behavioral therapy (CBT) intervention, and 61 received PCBH usual care, which primarily comprised supportive counseling.
+We coded responses to an open-ended question: “Thinking back on the treatment sessions you completed with the behavioral health provider since you started this study, what was most helpful to you?” using a mix of deductive (for domains: support, learning, or action factors [Lambert, 2013]) and inductive (for categories within domains) coding.
+49% of patients identified action factors as the most helpful aspect of anxiety treatment compared to 39% for support factors, 28% learning factors, and 18% other.
+For action factors, relaxation techniques and general coping tools were the most common categories.
+For support and learning factors, having someone to talk to/listen and self-awareness, respectively, were by far the most common categories.
+As hypothesized, patients in the structured intervention (58%) were more likely than those in unstructured counseling (39%) to identify action factors as most helpful, p=.04, whereas those in unstructured counseling (49%) were more likely than those in the structured intervention (29%) to identify support factors as most helpful (p=.02).
+Eliciting patient perspectives is integral to understand what patients find helpful in treatment.
+Results suggest that within more structured treatment, such as CBT interventions, patients are more likely to perceive coping skill provision as the most helpful aspect of treatment.
+However, consistent with prior research, we found that patients receiving either type of anxiety treatment valued both support and action factors.
 This presentation will be of interest to both clinicians and researchers in PCBH as we discuss the importance of blending common factors and skills training to optimize the impact of treatment.

 Session Type